Linking Stock Warehouses to Accounts

 • Linking UoM with UPC Codes for Accurate Inventory Management

-Introduction In retail and inventory management, Units of Measure (UoM) and Universal Product Codes (UPC) are two critical elements that work together to ensure accurate tracking and management of products.
-While UoMs define how a product is measured ...
+Overview In retail, Units of Measure (UOM) and Universal Product Codes (UPC) work together to ensure accurate tracking and management of items.
+While UOMs define how an item is measured (e.g., by weight, volume, or quantity), UPCs uniquely identify ...

 • Stock Management